An exclusive, personal and uncensored documentary review

 Our tribe is the best.
 Our God is the best.
 Our way is the best.
 So come, join us!
 Or we'll kick your ass.

 I agree.
 And the problem is not in what Rob says, it's what he says the church looks like.
 I would say this is more fact than opinion.
-The problem that the conservative Evangelical church has is that they are too control.
+The problem that the conservative Evangelical church has is that they are too controlling.
 They use scare tactics to get people to believe in their version of God that, as we look at 'Him', he is unjust and doesn't love people and doesn't give people an opportunity to find their way to 'Him' in their own way.
 Personally, for me, I don't want to hear about Hell.
 I don't want to believe it exist.
 I don't want to hear, "You have to believe this and then God will allow this."
 I don't believe that.
 I'll talk about Hell in a moment.

 Here's the second part of what Rob says: